kneath/kss/README.md

 * **[The Spec (What KSS is)](https://github.com/kneath/kss/blob/master/SPEC.md)**
 * **[Example living styleguide](https://github.com/kneath/kss/tree/master/example)**

-## Spec
+## KSS in a nutshell

-To learn the methodology and ideas behind Knyle Style Sheets, you should read [SPEC.md](https://github.com/kneath/kss/blob/master/SPEC.md).
-It contains the documenting syntax and styleguide guidelines.
-At it's core, KSS is a documenting syntax for CSS:
+The methodology and ideas behind Knyle Style Sheets are contained in [SPEC.md](https://github.com/kneath/kss/blob/master/SPEC.md).
+At it's core, KSS is a documenting syntax for CSS.

 ```scss
 // A button suitable for giving stars to someone.